syncfusion-content/windowsforms-docs/WindowsForms/tabsplittercontainer/GettingStarted.md

 ### Add tab pages

-Add pages into TabSplitterContainer by clicking **Add primary page** and **Add secondary page** from Smart Tags of TabSplitterContainer.
+Add pages to TabSplitterContainer by clicking the **Add primary page** and **Add secondary page** from Smart Tags of TabSplitterContainer.

 ![TabSplitterContainer control added by designer](GettingStarted-images/wf-tabsplitter-container-tabpage.png)